wazo-pbx/xivo-blog/content/articles/creating-an-independant-xivo-debian-gnulinux-repository-from-scratch-part-14.md

-Although an i386 repository is now available for the XiVO packages which solely depend on Debian GNU/Linux lenny, it would be tedious to manually arrange the packaging-farm to accomodate for the four level of dependencies.
+Although an i386 repository is now available for the XiVO packages which solely depend on Debian GNU/Linux lenny, it would be tedious to manually arrange the packaging-farm to accommodate for the four level of dependencies.
 Instead packaging-farm should be modified to handle interdepencies of packages.
 Although it would be possible to arrange for the other operations to be supported by a specific tool (for instance